 1. Credit loan from Banks in Germany

-They provide credit with the lowest interest rate.
 However, this comes at a cost.
 You will have to show a very good credit rating and a stable income.
-For this you would have to be living in Germany for at least a couple of years and should have a permanent resident permit or one with long validity period.
-It also provides It would therefore make sense to Examples are the Sparkasse banks, Volksbank etc,
+For this, you would have to be living in Germany for at least a couple of years and should have a permanent residence permit or one with a long validity period.
+Examples are the Sparkasse banks, Volksbank etc.

 - Lowest interest rate for Home loans

-- Provides larger loan with longer repayment period
+- Provides larger loan with a longer repayment period

 - Requires good credit score